January 15th, 2009 at 5:27pm, we were harassed by the security of the US Bank building for about five minutes.

 We went to the Los Angeles Public Library across the street.
-Alex took one last photo across the street, then we went inside.
+Maxwell took one last photo across the street, then we went inside.
 We explained the incident and was told that the street and sidewalk belong to the City of Los Angeles.

 However, since 9/11, they take extra precautions because it’s the tallest building in Los Angeles and is home to many different [international] law firms and companies.
 (Oh, come on!)